Cases of measles confirmed in the Canterbury region

 Measles is a serious, highly infectious, potentially life-threatening disease.
 It is spread easily through tiny droplets in a cough or sneeze.
 One in ten people who get measles will need treatment in hospital.
 Up to 30 percent will develop complications – usually children under 5 and adults over the age of 20.
 Measles during pregnancy increases the risk of miscarriage, premature labour and low birth-weight in babies.

+Unimmunised people who come within 2 metres of an infectious person – however briefly – have a 90 percent chance of contracting measles.
 Unimmunised people exposed to measles first develop a respiratory type illness with dry cough, runny nose, temperature over 38.5°C and feel very unwell.
 The rash starts on day 4 or 5 of the illness – usually on the face and then it moves down to the chest and arms.

 Some of the confirmed cases are children under 5 years.
 Canterbury Medical Officer of Health Dr Ramon Pink says this highlights the need for younger members of our community to have their scheduled vaccinations on time, and their whānau need to be fully immunised as well.
 “The measles, mumps, rubella (MMR) vaccine protects against measles, and should be received at 15 months and four years of age according to the Ministry of Health’s national immunisation schedule” says Dr Pink.